0Ivy/Ivys-Minecraft-Server/How to: Making & Managing a Faction.md

 1. Simply start off by going into the server, and do the `/wilderness` command until you find a nice piece of land you wish to colonize on.
 2. Next, simply do the `/f create` command, with your Faction name. `Ex. /f create NobleFaction`
 3. Then, from there, you will be able to do the `/f claim` to claim land towards your faction.
-> Note: This will only claim at 16x16 block, or 1 chunk, of area, and it will cost 30 of your balance.
+> Note: This will only claim a 16x16 block, or 1 chunk, of area, and it will cost 30 of your balance.
 It will also cost 30 (with a multiplier of 5% each time) to claim new chunks of land.
 4. Once your faction is made in the server, contact a member of the Minecraft Staff team to receive a discord server template, in which you can use it to make your own discord server for your faction.
 > Note: Read below on how you can configure your server.
 5. Once your server is configured to your liking, do the following commands in-game: